RubixML/ML/README.md

 ### Layers
 Every network is made up of layers of computational units called neurons.
 Each layer processes and transforms the input from the previous layer.

 There are three types of Layers that form a network, **Input**, **Hidden**, and **Output**.
-A network can have as many Hidden Layers as the user specifies, however, there can only be 1 Input and 1 Output Layer per network.
+A network can have as many Hidden layers as the user specifies, however, there can only be 1 Input and 1 Output layer per network.

-The network is trained using Gradient Descent with Backpropagation and has a number of GD **Optimizers** available to it.

 ##### Example:
 ```php